viadee/bpmn.ai-patterns/README.md

 ![Drift Detection](models/drift-detection.png "Drift Detection")

 In order to notice these drifts in less obvious cases, manual decisions are sporadically required.
 They create a reference.
 Often only parts of the market behavior change - small things like new car brands make it difficult for a machine learning model to generalize rules from the past into the future.
-A continuous supply of up-to-date, manual decisions helps here as well.
+A continuous supply of up-to-date, manual decisions helps here as well: For e.g. 5% of all cases, the decision is made both manually and using the AI model.
+As long as their level of agreement is stable over a reasonable period, all is well.

 :bulb: The pattern can also be used as a feature toggle for a pilot, i.e. a riskless rollout if the degree of automation adjusts close to 0%.